Give us a call now for an immediate match with a local pro.

 Repairing or replacing your HVAC system when needed is crucial, but can be costly.
 Fortunately, there are steps you can take to reduce gradual wear and tear on your system.

-Request estimates from three or more HVAC providers.
+Get quotes from at least three HVAC contractors.
 Describe your issues and ask if technicians can inspect your system in person.
-Review each provider's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
-Avoid providers that pressure you or demand payment before work.
+Review each provider's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
+Avoid contractors that pressure you or demand payment before work.

 When hiring an HVAC company, choose one with technicians that have the proper training, licenses, and experience.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 In Maryland, HVAC contractors are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
 To obtain a master or master restricted license, a contractor is required to have at least three years of experience and must hold both property damage and general liability insurance.
 You should also check reviews and complaints on sites like the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Choose a company with glowing reviews and reports of good customer experiences.
+Choose a company with positive reviews and testimonials about good customer experiences.

-Always make sure you know the details of a planned project.
-For HVAC repairs, your provider should specify which parts require replacement and why.
-Confirm that your technician will clean and test the full system after repairs are done to verify that it’s working properly.
-When replacing your HVAC system, have the provider describe the new features, brand, model, energy efficiency, and estimated installation time.
-Before work starts, ask about the process your provider will use to properly size the new system for your home and how much it will cost.
+Always make sure you know what a company’s process looks like.
+When getting HVAC repairs, ask your provider to list which parts need replacement and why.
+Confirm that your technician will clean and test the full system at the end of the job to ensure proper operation.
+When getting a replacement, ask the contractor to explain the new HVAC system estimated installation time, features, energy efficiency, model, and brand.
+Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

-You should have your HVAC system inspected approximately twice annually.
-At the time of the inspection, your technician will inform you what services are needed.
-You should also have your system inspected if you notice new issues such as unusual smells, strange noises, or leaks.
-If your home has ductwork, it should be inspected every few years.
+Generally, your HVAC system should be inspected twice a year.
+After that inspection, your technician will tell you what services are required.
+You should also have an inspection if you notice any new issues, such as leaks, unusual smells, or strange noises.
+If you have ductwork in your home, it should be serviced every few years.

 You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at once.
-You might also consider getting a smart thermostat.
+Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at a time.
+You might also consider a smart thermostat.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
 For homes over 1,000 square feet, central air will generally be more effective than window units for cooling.